Mina-N/Assignment3_COMP4970/README.md

 # Assignment3_COMP4970

-To run main_driver.cpp, which contains the updated web crawler code from Assignment 1, place the main_driver.cpp, webcrawler.cpp, getWebPage.class, and webcrawler.h files in the same directory.
+To run main_driver.cpp, which contains the updated web crawler code from Assignment 1, place the main_driver.cpp, webcrawler.cpp, getWebPage.class, webcrawler.h, and grnn.cpp files in the same directory.
 Create a new directory on the same level as the previous four files named html_source.
 Created another new directory on the same level as html_source called unigrams.
 To compile and link the files, execute

  g++ -c webcrawler.cpp